Instant Pot Fettuccine Alfredo (with Chicken). A one-pot meal of Instant Pot chicken fettuccine Alfredo, ready in minutes thanks to pressure cooking

 - 12 ounces shredded Parmesan cheese

-- 1 teaspoon dried Italian seasoning (or 2 tablespoons fresh minced parsley or basil)
+- 1 teaspoon dried Italian seasoning (or 2 tablespoons minced fresh parsley or basil)

 - Noodles into the pot: Put the fettuccine nests in the pot, sprinkle with the red pepper flakes, and add the butter.
 Pour the chicken broth into the pot, breaking up the fettuccine nests to help them settle in the water.
 (It’s OK if they poke out a bit - they’ll relax into the liquid once the pot starts to steam.)
 Set the chicken breast strips on top of everything.

-- Pressure Cook the noodles for 1 minute with a 5 minute Natural Pressure Release: Lock the lid on the cooker and pressure cook for 1 minute at high pressure. (“Manual” or “Pressure Cook” mode in an Instant Pot.)
+- Pressure Cook for 1 minute with a 5 minute Natural Release: Lock the lid on the cooker and pressure cook for 1 minute at high pressure. (“Manual” or “Pressure Cook” mode in an Instant Pot.)
 Let the pressure come down naturally for 5 minutes, then quick-release any remaining pressure.

 - Category: Weeknight Dinner